beancount/docs/docs/06_beancount_language_syntax.md

       Assets:ETrade:Cash            1979.90 USD
       Income:ETrade:CapitalGains

 In this case, the units of IVV are sold at a higher price ($197.90) than they were bought for ($183.07).
 The cash first posting has a weight of -10 x 183.07 = -1830.70 and the second posting a straightforward $1979.90.
-The last posting will be ascribed the difference, that is, a balance of -149.20 USD, which is to say, a *gain* of $149.20.
+The last posting will be ascribed the difference, that is, a balance of `-149.20 USD`, which is to say, a *gain* of $149.20.

 When calculating the amount to be balanced, the same balance amounts that are used to check that the transaction balances to zero are used to fill in the missing amounts.
 For example, the following would not trigger an error: